-Ukraine: Union Leader Injured by Police during Protest in Kyiv.
+Ukraine: Union Leader Injured by Police during Protest in Kiev.

 Legal Advisory Center Offers Free Job-Related Counsel to Kyrgyz Workers.

-March 30, 2012—In Kyrgyzstan, as all over the world, the nature of work is changing, and protecting worker rights is more and more challenging.
-The Legal Advisory Center (LAC), established on March 12 at Kyrgyz National University, Bishkek, offers information about work-related issues and educates workers about their rights on the job.
+March 30, 2012—The Legal Advisory Center (LAC), established on March 12 at Kyrgyz National University, Bishkek, offers information about work-related issues and educates workers about their rights on the job.